 Deriving cosmological parameter constraints by combining observed cluster abundances and the mass--observable relation has been the strategy of many previous studies \citep[e.g.][]{Vikhlinin09, Mantz10, Rozo10, Mantz14, Bocquet15, Planck15Cosmo, deHaan16, Bocquet19, DESY1CL, Costanzi21}.
 A complementary approach would be to use the clustering of clusters (correlation functions or power spectra) to self-calibrate the mass--observable relation \citep[e.g.][]{LimaHu04, Majumdar04, LimaHu05, Wu08, Salcedo20}.
 This strategy has been applied to X-ray surveys \citep[e.g.][]{Collins00, Schuecker03, Balaguera11} and optical surveys \citep[e.g.][]{Croft99, Sanchez05, Estrada09, Mana13, Baxter16, Paech17, Chiu20, To21b, Park21}.
 In particular, recent wide-field optical surveys have enabled precision cosmology analyses using cluster clustering.
 For example, \cite{To21b} combine the auto- and cross-correlations between clusters, galaxies, and shear from the DES to derive competitive cosmological constraints.

-However, recent studies show that optically selected galaxy clusters exhibit selection bias in their cluster lensing and clustering signals \citep{DESY1CL, Sunayama20, Wu22}.
-In particular, at a given mass, a richness-selected sample tends to have a stronger lensing and clustering signal than expected given their mass.
+However, recent studies show that optically selected galaxy clusters exhibit selection bias in their lensing and clustering signals \citep{DESY1CL, Sunayama20, Wu22}.
+In particular, at a given mass, a richness-selected sample tends to have a higher lensing and clustering signal than expected from their masses.
 This selection bias, if not accounted for, will lead to biased cluster mass calibration and cosmological parameters.
 This selection bias has been mostly ignored in previous studies but has become one of the dominant systematic uncertainties for current DES data \citep{DESY1CL}.

-In this work, we use multiple correlation functions to self-calibrate optical cluster selection bias. \cite{Salcedo20} have previously shown that combining cluster lensing, cluster--galaxy cross-correlations, and galaxy auto-correlations provides an effective way to break the degeneracy between $\sigma_8$ and the scatter in the richness--mass relation.
-The basic idea is that these three correlation functions can be combined to solve for three unknowns: cluster bias $\bc$, galaxy bias $\bg$, and $\sigma_8$.
+In this work, we use multiple correlation functions to self-calibrate optical cluster selection bias. \cite{Salcedo20} have previously shown that combining cluster lensing, cluster--galaxy cross-correlations, and galaxy auto-correlations provides an effective way to break the degeneracy between the scatter in the richness--mass relation and the matter density fluctuation amplitude $\sigma_8$.
+The basic idea is that these three observables can be combined to solve for three unknowns: cluster bias $\bc$, galaxy bias $\bg$, and $\sigma_8$.
 The resulting $\bc$ directly constrains the scatter.
-We similarly use these correlation functions to simultaneously solve for $\bg$, $\bc$, and $\sigma_8$; here $\bc$ includes the effect of selection bias.
+We similarly use these observables to simultaneously solve for $\bg$, $\bc$, and $\sigma_8$; here, $\bc$ includes the effect of selection bias.
 We construct mock cluster and galaxy samples by applying the HOD framework \citep[e.g.][]{BerlindWeinberg02, CooraySheth02, Zheng05, Zehavi11} to the {\sc Abacus Cosmos} N-body simulation suite.
-We calculate three-dimensional and two-dimensional correlation functions between clusters, galaxies, and matter, and show that we can correctly recover the cluster bias $b_c$ and $\sigma_8$ by fitting these correlation functions simultaneously.
+We calculate three-dimensional and two-dimensional correlation functions between clusters, galaxies, and matter.
+We show that we can correctly recover the cluster bias $b_c$ and $\sigma_8$ by fitting these correlation functions simultaneously.
 We focus on scales greater than $10~\hiMpc$ and defer small-scale calibration to future work.
 This work paves the way for an analysis using wide-field survey data like DES and Vera C.~Rubin Observatory Legacy Survey of Space and Time (LSST).